 A Tax Shelter investment generates a potential net overall gain of approximately 10% of the invested sum.

-The tax relief, on the one hand, and the additional interest on the investment, on the other, currently offer a potential net overall gain of 9.91% (2019 and 2020 financial years) on the amount of the operation.
+The tax relief, on the one hand, and the additional interest on the investment, on the other, currently offer a potential net overall gain of 10,08% (tax year 2021) on the amount of the operation.
 This gain is fixed by law and subject to verification.